Skip to main content

 Editorial Oversight

-The remit of Editor-in-Chief and Associate Editors—the Editorial Team—is twofold.
+The remit of the Co-Editors-in-Chief and Associate Editors—the Editorial Team—is twofold.
 First, they handle incoming articles that are not part of a Special Collection.
 They invite 3 reviewers for each paper and follow up on these reviewers.
 They independently make editorial decisions on each paper.
 In case of conflicting reviews, or author complaints, they consult each other to come to a collaborative decision.
 Second, the Editorial Team selects proposals for Special Collections which are carefully examined for thematic cohesion and originality.
 Guest Editors of Special Collections bear independent responsibility for the papers in their Special Collection, and consult the Editor-in-Chief for any problems arising.

 Editorial decisions are reached on the basis of a minimum of 2 reviews.
 3 reviewers are always invited for every paper, and 3 completed reviews per paper is the preferred procedure.
 The most common decision is ‘revise and resubmit’, and the author is invited to provide a detailed response to reviewers, which is uploaded alongside the revised article for re-review.
 Further information on how the journal selects its editorial staff and the selection and composition of the Editorial Board can be found in Glossa’s ‘Governance Statement’.